infominer33/infominer33.github.io/index.md

 <img src="images/infodisco2.png"/>

-You could say that this page is my research resume, proof-of-work, even.
+This site is my research, and writing, portfolio.
 Any articles, or resources, linked directly from this page were authored by, yours truly.
 There are also a few transcripts that I cleaned up from youtube's auto-transcribe.

-So, I got intimate with that content, and created the page it's displayed on, but not the content itself.
+Branching off from infominer.id are research projects in varying states of development.
+I've worked out basically how I want to set it up, and am making progress.
+It will take a couple weeks for things to get very orderly around here.

 ## Index
 * [DID-Identity Decentralized](#did-identity-decentralized-)